ht-diva/genomics_QC_pipeline/README.md

 ```

 The `.psam` path is inferred from the PGEN stem, so all three files must share the same basename.
+Each PGEN must contain dosage information.
+Combined genome-wide inputs and chromosome files containing records from more than one chromosome are not supported.

 ### Input expectations